PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-09 09:25:33
+Last updated: 2024-04-09 09:26:06
-Random Quote: I never wanted any of it to change, but that's not how life works. - Ted Mosby
+Random Quote: Kuiil: "They really don't like you for some reason."Mandalorian: "Well, I did disintegrate a few of them." - Din Djarin